Web App Development in 2025: A Comprehensive Guide

 Back-end web development can involve working with databases to send and receive data from one end to the other, managing user connections and security authentications, and ultimately empowering the web application to perform as it should.

 Java, Python, Ruby, and PHP are some of the most popular back-end languages.
-Many tech companies use more than just one of these languages but still, many side-by-side comparisons exist to examine their utility.
+Many tech companies use more than just one of these languages, but many side-by-side comparisons exist to examine their utility.

 There are also back-end web frameworks to simplify software development.
-Django and Ruby on Rails have become increasingly well-known in the web development community.
+Node, Django, and Ruby on Rails have become increasingly well-known in the web development community.

 Databases

 Databases store the data of an application.
-Back-end developers should be familiar with query languages that are able to request and retrieve data using queries.
+Back-end developers should be familiar with query languages and be able to request and retrieve data using queries.

 Structured Query Language (SQL) is the go-to query language for the common web developer.
 SQL has many extensions or related versions extending additional functionality like MySQL, PostgreSQL, and Oracle.